Asymmetric games on networks: towards an Ising-model representation: Conclusion

 \section{Conclusion}

 Asymmetric games on networks, played between agents with conflicting preferences, account for several real-life problems.
 Games on networks have been studied mostly numerically, where an update strategy dependent on the preferences or outcomes of neighboring players dictates their actions, and is applied repeatedly until convergence is reached.
 Through this process, the actions of one player reach beyond her direct opponents, which generates underlying correlations in the outcomes of all players.
 Describing the final configurations of networks with correlations using an Ising model offers a new way to study how these update rules lead to convergence in numerical simulations.
 The application of the slope analysis to the study of Nash equilibria in the presence of correlations on a subset of networks with three players provides an analytical framework to study which correlations can generate equilibria on a network, as a function of different configurations.
-While further work is necessary to establish the direct correspondence between the correlations used here and the update strategies in numerical simulations, we studied a number of parameters that allow for equilibria when correlations are involved.
-In particular, with our method we can quantify how these depend on the preferences of the players and games that they subsequently play with each other.
-Using the mapping to the Ising parameters, we were able to leverage the symmetries of different strategies and compare equilibria between different networks.